 Desert Rose is about what is lost and what can be saved.
 It is about knowing what to let go, and when to let go of it.
 It is about remembering history and learning to live in the present while preparing for the future.
 It is also about being resourceful and working through challenges.
 To represent these themes, Desert Rose employs the use of Cycling, Madness, Flashback, and Unearth mechanics as well as lands that must be sacrificed for powerful abilities.

 Before the current age of industry and excavation, these lands were more diverse and bountiful.
 A burgeoning of factories and mines have lead to Cataclysmic Prospecting.
 The desiccation has proven to be too hostile for cephalids and now, the Cephalid Coliseum stands empty.
 Dwindling resources have led to a migration of the dwarves; Dwarven Ruins, once vibrant halls of merrymaking, now lie eerily still and the last desert dwarf has become a Digsite Engineer to escape the deafening silence.
-The once mighty centaurs have moved on as well, with only the Krosan Archer left to tend the Centaur Garden.
+The once mighty centaurs have moved on as well, with only the Loaming Shaman left to tend the Centaur Garden.

 Throughout the lands, explorers will find remnants of formerly thriving cultures.